cflynn07/resume/README.md

 January 2014 - Present
 ```
 Develop functionality of a software platform that gives developers
-instantious access to containerized environments to test and demo
+instantious access to containerized sandboxes to test and demo
 software.
 ```